telerik/winforms-docs/spread-processing/features/format-codes.md

 </table>

-> If the format code consists only of an ‘@’ sign, the value in the cell will be visualized as it is typed.
+>note  If the format code consists only of an ‘@’ sign, the value in the cell will be visualized as it is typed.

 Some characters like the percentage sign (%) do not require using quotation marks when including them in a format code.
 They are listed in Table 2.